The UK's involvement in the Second Gulf War is known as Operation Telic.

 Then it was on to Iraq’s second-largest city, Basra.

-2 weeks of fierce fighting, including the biggest tank battle by UK forces since the war, and Basra was entered.
+The city of Basra was reached after two weeks of fierce fighting, including the biggest tank battle by UK forces since the Second World War.

 Meanwhile, US-led forces further north met little organised resistance and quickly arrived at the Iraqi capital.

-British troops now had to patrol the ground they’d captured and BFBS reporters joined them.
+British troops now had to patrol the ground they had captured and BFBS reporters joined them.

-Shortly after the war, troops from 1 Black Watch began patrolling without body armour, wearing their traditional Tam O'Shanter bonnets.
+Shortly after the war, troops from 1st Battalion The Black Watch began patrolling without body armour, wearing their traditional Tam O'Shanter headdress.

 The locals were declared friendly and the area was described as safe.
 That didn't last.

-6 Military Policemen were killed by an angry mob in Majar al-Kabir.
+Six members of the Royal Military Police were killed by an angry mob in Majar al-Kabir.